umbraco/UmbracoDocs/Extending/Property-Editors/package-manifest.md

     }

 ## Root elements
-The manifest can contain five root colllections, none of them are mandatory:
+The manifest can contain five root collections, none of them are mandatory:

     {
         "propertyEditors": [],